nci/scores/docs/paper.md

 - includes a companion Jupyter Notebook for each score, metric and statistical test to demonstrate its use in practice.
 - includes novel scores not commonly found elsewhere (e.g. FIRM [@Taggart:2022a], Flip-Flop Index [@Griffiths:2019; @griffiths2021circular]).
 - is highly modular and avoids extensive dependencies by providing its own implementations where relevant.
-- is intended to be easy to integrate and utilise in a wide variety of environments.
+- is intended to be easy to integrate and use in a wide variety of environments.
 It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.
-- utilises Dask for scaling and performance.
+- uses Dask for scaling and performance.

 ## Metrics, Statistical Techniques and Data Processing Tools Included in Scores